CharlyCst/tendermock/log.md

 - Add `/genesis` endpoint
 - Set date of new blocks to `now`
 - Add cli arg to set new block frequency

+### November 30

+Seems like I forgot to log a few things last week...

+Overall I added a gRPC, I had to fork `ibc-rs` and change a flag to `true` in order to generate Tonic server-side structures.
+Then I implemented the gRPC server in terdermock, for now most methods are `unimplemented!` as we only need one currently. gRPC is not as easy to test as a simple curl might be, that's why I had to add integration tests, just to be sure that everything